sccn/lsl_archived/INSTALL.md

 in the `LSL_INSTALL_ROOT` variable (e.g. `-DLSL_INSTALL_ROOT=C:/LSL/build/install/lsl_Release/LSL`) or add the **absolute path** to the`LSL/cmake` subfolder of the ['installed' LSL directory](#install-directory-tree) to your `CMAKE_PREFIX_PATH` (`list(APPEND CMAKE_MODULE_PATH "C:/path/to/LSL/build/install/cmake/")`.

+## Troubleshooting

+### If your Boost version is so new that cmake can't find it.

+CMake has built in instructions on how to find modules and their dependencies within the boost library.
+These instructions are tied to specific versions boost.
+If a new version of boost is released, then older cmake will not have instructions on how to load its modules.
+The easiest way to fix this is to use the last version of boost that is compatible with the most recent version of cmake.
+At the time of this writing, CMake 3.10 supported up to Boost 1.65.1

+If you absolutely need the latest version of boost then the next easiest way to fix this for this project and other projects, is to edit the file that tells cmake about boost versions:
+`C:\Program Files\CMake\share\cmake-3.10\Modules\FindBoost.cmake`.
+Scroll down to the section that checks boost versions (search for `if(NOT Boost_VERSION VERSION_LESS `).
+In the last version check check in this section, the one with `set(_Boost_IMPORTED_TARGETS FALSE)`, modify the `if(NOT Boost_VERSION VERSION_LESS <value>)` to be something greater than your boost version. e.g., If your boost version is 1.66 then make it `106700`.
+NOTE: This has worked for me in the past but IS NOT working for Boost 1.66.
+Something must have changed.